Rockwell Automation

-Rockwell Automation, Inc. is an American provider of industrial automation whose brands include Allen-Bradley, FactoryTalk software and LifecycleIQ Services.

-Headquartered in Milwaukee, Wisconsin, Rockwell Automation employs approximately 26,000 people and has customers in more than 100 countries worldwide.
-The Fortune 500 company reported fiscal year 2021 global sales at $7.8 billion.
+Rockwell Automation, Inc. is an American provider of industrial automation and digital transformation technologies headquartered in Milwaukee, Wisconsin.
+Its brands include Allen-Bradley, FactoryTalk software and LifecycleIQ Services.
+Rockwell Automation employs approximately 27,000 people and has customers in more than 100 countries worldwide.

 History

 Early years

-Rockwell Automation traces its origins to 1903 and the formation of the Compression Rheostat Company, founded by Lynde Bradley and Dr. Stanton Allen with an initial investment of $1000.

-In 1904, 19-year-old Harry Bradley joined his brother in the business.

-The company's first patented product was a carbon disc compression-type motor controller for industrial cranes.
-The crane controller was demonstrated at the St. Louis World's Fair in 1904.
+Rockwell Automation began in 1903 as the Compression Rheostat Launch Company.
+It was founded by Dr. Stanton Allen and Lynde Bradley with an initial investment of $1000.
+In 1904, 19-year-old Harry Bradley joined his brother in the business, and the company's first patented product, a carbon disc compression-type motor controller for industrial cranes, was demonstrated at the St. Louis World's Fair the same year.
 In 1909, the company was renamed the Allen-Bradley Company.

 Allen-Bradley expanded rapidly during World War I in response to government-contracted work.
-Its product line grew to include automatic starters and switches, circuit breakers, relays and other electric equipment.

-In 1914, Fred Loock established the company's first sales office in New York.

-Upon co-founder Stanton Allen's death in 1916, Lynde Bradley became president.
-Harry Bradley was appointed vice president and attorney Louis Quarles was named corporate secretary.

-During the 1920s, the company grew its miniature rheostat business to support the burgeoning radio industry.
-By the middle of this decade, nearly 50 percent of the company's sales were attributed to the radio department.
-The decade closed with record company sales of $3 million.
+Its product line grew to include automatic starters, switches, circuit breakers, relays, and other electric equipment.
+After the war, the company grew its miniature rheostat business to support the burgeoning radio industry.
+By the middle of the 1920s, nearly 50 percent of the company's sales were attributed to the radio department.
+The year 1929 closed with record company sales of $3 million.

 By 1932, at the start of the Great Depression, the company was posting record losses.
-It reduced its workforce from 800 to 550 and cut wages by 50 percent, replacing employees' lost wages with preferred stock, which it eventually bought back at six percent interest.
+It reduced its workforce and cut wages by 50%.
 Throughout this period, Lynde Bradley supported an aggressive research and development approach intended to "develop the company out of the Depression."
-Lynde Bradley's R&D strategy was successful.
 By 1937, Allen-Bradley employment had rebounded to pre-Depression levels and company sales reached an all-time high of nearly $4 million.